hellerve/ptolemy/README.md

 I might try to recreate in zepto.

 The syntax of all of the languages and systems presented were ugly.
-That's not that big of a problem, though, if one puts a bit more abstraction around them they could actually be pleasant to work with.
+That’s not that big of a problem, though, if one puts a bit more abstraction around them they could actually be pleasant to work with.